simonw/sqlite-utils/docs/cli.rst

 If a table with the same name already exists, you will get an error.
 You can choose to silently ignore this error with ``--ignore``, or you can replace the existing table with a new, empty table using ``--replace``.

+You can also pass ``--transform`` to transform the existing table to match the new schema.
+See :ref:`python_api_explicit_create` in the Python library documentation for details of how this option works.

 .. _cli_duplicate_table:

 Duplicating tables